Sakshijadhav11/DELOITTE/README.md

-Deloitte Australia Data Analytics Job Simulation on Forage - May 2025
+# Deloitte Australia Data Analytics Job Simulation on Forage

 1. Completed a Deloitte job simulation involving data analysis and forensic technology.
 2. Created a data dashboard using Tableau.